arunkumarreddyc/nationality-project/README.md

-This project is about finding the nationality of a person by using name of a person
+This project is about finding the nationality of a person by using the name of a person